-Over at SitePoint I'm sending out the Java Channel Newsletter every other Friday.
-In it I ramble about what I found interesting in the Java community.
-You’ll be surprised to hear that we deliver it via email - you can sign up here.
+Over at SitePoint I used to send out a Java Channel Newsletter every other Friday, in which I rambled about what I found interesting in the Java community.
 This here is Issue I from September 9th 2016.
+If you are interested in such news, sign up for the CodeFX Weekly.

 Hello World, and welcome to our Java newsletter – not just any but the very first!
 Definitely a reason to celebrate so I'm having a beer.
 If you want to get yourself a drink as well, now would be a good time.
 I'll wait here and think about what to write next.